arguslab/pag-web/_pages/argus-saf.md

 1. `resolve_icc`: control whether find ICC call target and passing points-to facts to target component.
 2. `resolve_static_init`: control whether handle static init when analyzing.
 (Recommend to turn this off as it is very time consuming.)
 3. `parallel`: control whether run analysis in parallel mode.
-(Don't suggest to turn this on, as we have more robust [Akka Actor](http://akka.io/) solution.)
+(We don't suggest to turn this on, as we have more robust [Akka Actor](http://akka.io/) solution.)

 <div class="bs-callout bs-callout-primary" id="res-icc">
   <h4>Whether Resolving ICC</h4>